 Each of the options modifies the profile for this account – how much gets paid this month, next month, the following month.
 Use this to modify the settings just the way you need them.
 One of the most common changes to make is to set the Cashflow Type to Profile and then 100% Current – implying that whatever is in the budget hits the bank in the same month.
 This makes sense for those payments you make by direct debit each month – phone, rent, bank fees, etc. While many of them are too small to have a significant effect on the overall cashflow forecast, some of them can be major and the small ones can add up to something that makes a difference.

-Create a workflow to then deliver your 3-way forecast bundle to yourself, your client, your boss on your chosen date each month.
-This will give you an up to date, fully consistent, 360 degree view of the future of your business.
+Create a workflow to then deliver your automated 3-way forecast bundle to yourself, your client, your boss on your chosen date each month.
+This will give you an up to date, fully consistent, 360-degree view of the future of your business.

-Calxa has been doing 3-Way Forecasts for a long time.
+Calxa has been automating the 3-Way Forecasts for a long time.
 Over the years, many accounting firms have confirmed our thoughts that we’ve come up with a pretty good solution.
 However, we know that sometimes this method limits those that work with larger transactions at infrequent times.

 Our team is working with James Cook University and the Queensland Government, on a project using artificial intelligence and machine learning to predict a more granular forecast.
 As with any experimental programs, we may yield big or it may lead to nothing.
-We’ll keep you informed as to the progress over the next year.
+We’ll keep you informed as to the progress over the coming months.